Sesame Cucumber Salad

-There all sorts of salads in Asian cuisine featuring cucumber (or other veggies) which are first salted and then later served in a dressing of some sort.
-Sometimes, the cucumber, or whatever, is allowed to ferment slightly to produce a nice lactic acid pickle and, at other times, as here, the salting time is just brief enough to soften the flesh ad make it receptive to flavorings.
+There are many cold dishes in Asian cuisine featuring cucumbers which are first salted and then later served in a dressing of some sort.
+Sometimes, the cucumber is allowed to ferment slightly in order to produce a nice lactic acid pickle and, at other times, as here, the salting time is just brief enough to soften the flesh and make it receptive to flavorings.
 Today’s dish definitely falls within the latter category.
 It doesn’t hail from any particular cuisine but would be equally at home on a Chinese, Japanese, or Korean table.

-- 2 – 3 Baby Cucumbers sliced into Julienne;
+- 2 – 3 Baby Cucumbers sliced into thin sticks;

 - ¾ tsp.
 Salt;

-Finally, rinse the cucumber sticks and squeeze vigorously to expel as much liquid as possible then toss with the dressing and let sit for a further 15 minutes.
-When you are ready, toss in the sesame seeds and serve.
+- Finally, rinse the cucumber sticks and squeeze vigorously to expel as much liquid as possible then toss with the dressing and let sit for a further 15 minutes.